Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

     .queueName(queueName)
     .buildAsyncClient();

+// When users are done with the receiver, dispose of the receiver.
+// Clients should be long-lived objects as they require resources
-// Use the receiver and finally close it. asyncReceiver.close();
+// and time to establish a connection to the service. asyncReceiver.close();
 ```